iterative/dvc.org/content/docs/user-guide/checkpoints.md

         html: true
 ```

-You can also enable checkpoints at the pipeline level by running the command:
+The checkpoints need to be enabled in DVC at the pipeline level.
+The
+`--checkpoint` option of the `dvc stage add` command defines the checkpoint file
+or directory.
+In the cloned repository, the checkpoints are already defined.
+That's why you see `checkpoint: true` next to the ML model output file
+`model.pt`.

-`dvc stage add -n name_of_stage --checkpoints model.pt`.
-This will create a new
-stage with checkpoints enabled, but does not update existing stages.
+This will create a new stage with checkpoints enabled, but does not update

-If you want to update an existing stage, run the command:
+existing stages.
+If you want to update an existing stage, adding the `-f` option
-`dvc stage add -f --checkpoint`.
-This will force an overwrite of the current
+to the `dvc stage add --checkpoint` command will force an overwrite of the
-stage and update it with checkpoints enabled.
+current stage and update it with checkpoints enabled.

 Now that you know how to enable checkpoints in a DVC pipeline, let's move on to
 setting up checkpoints in your code.